Matteo-Malve/RAGMedAssist-INLPT-WS2023/README.md

         !wget -q -O - ipv4.icanhazip.com
         !streamlit run app.py & npx localtunnel --port 8501

-    Being Colab a closed environment, a localtunnel is required.
+  - ℹ️ As Colab is a closed environment, a localtunnel is required.
   - Click on the provided url.
   - A gate webpage will block you before actually getting to the app.
 Copy and paste the IP address printed by the cell, paste it in the password-box and cofirm.

   ⚠️ REMINDER: The setup on Colab is very slow, because it needs to download the LLM every time the app is launched.
 It might be rough, but we tested it and it works correctly.

 - Windows, Ubuntu and general local machines with CUDA:
-  - Follow the same procedure for Mac.
-Not tested.
+  - Follow the same procedure for Mac (But we could not test it)

-**\[NOT RECOMMENDED\] Alternative approach** \

-dsds

-This is how the app will look like!
+➡️ This is how the app will look like!

 <p align="left">
   <img src="organization_and_documentation/images/UI.png" width="700" />
 </p>